AvensioDev/shared/docs/api/interfaces/IFibonacciHeap.md

 # Interface: IFibonacciHeap\<E\>

-Defined in: heap.ts:203
+Defined in: heap.ts:293

-FibonacciHeap Implementation
-The Comparator has one requirement: When the "left" value is "null" the ordering must be Ordering.GT This is needed for delete to function correctly
+Contract implemented by [FibonacciHeap](../classes/FibonacciHeap.md).
+The comparator must treat `null` on the left-hand side as greater-than to enable the deletion shortcut.

 ## Extends